zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Sydney says, “It’s a spy novel and it’s really good .”
 A “spy novel” would be, of course, a fictional book about international spies.
 These sorts of novels were very popular when I was growing up in the ’70s and ’80s, especially during the time of what we called the “Cold War,” when there w ere diplomatic and other tensions between the Soviet Union and the United St ates.
 There are lots of good spy novelists out there.
 My favorite is John Le Car ré, the British author.
 But getting back to our story . . .

 Sydney says, “This spy novel is about a man who is recruited by the C.I.A. to work in counterintelligence doing code breaking.” “ To recruit” (recruit) means to get someone to join an organization.
 We often use t his verb when talking about the military.
-The United States has a voluntary mil itary force, meaning you’re not forced to become a member of the military as you ar e in some countries.
+The United States has a voluntary mil itary force, meaning you’re not forced to become a member of the military as you are in some countries.
 In the U.S., therefore, the military has to recruit people .
 It has to go out to high schools and colleges and try to get young men and women to sign up to become part of the military.

 This novel is about a man who is recruited not by t he military, but by the C.I.A. – the Central Intelligence Agency.
 The C.I.A. is the part of the U.S. government that is responsible basically for spies – for gathe ring information (secret information, often) about countries and about doing  other things that the president wants the agency to do in other countries .
 Sometimes these are things the other countries don’t like.
 In fact, most of the time they’re probably things the other countries don’t like.